-First let me point out that if one misidentifies these worms as Planaria, Planaria are parasites that in particular can be dangerous to fish fry or eggs and these should be eradicated, even by chemical means if needed.
+First let me point out that Planaria are carnivores or aggressive scavengers that in particular can be dangerous to fish fry or eggs and these generally should be eradicated, even by chemical means if needed.

-However with Detritus Worms, since these are generally found in VASTLY greater numbers than Planaria are ever found in (generally 1000s to every 1), the use of chemicals on the Detritus Worms can cause such massive die offs that an entire aquarium of fish can be killed off just from the poisons emitted from the dying Detritus Worms.
+However with much more common Detritus Worms, since these are generally found in VASTLY greater numbers in an aquarium than Planaria are ever found in (generally 1000s to every 1), the use of chemicals on the Detritus Worms can cause such massive die offs that an entire aquarium of fish can be killed off just from the poisons emitted from the dying Detritus Worms.

 Unfortunately I know of many who have lost many of their fish by just such misidentifications that have been put forth by many websites and aquarium forums.